 Depending on the type of hosting plan, you may be eligible for assistance when moving your website.
 Some hosting providers offer site migration features as part of their plans.
 If you have access to this service, you may like to consider getting some direct help from the professionals.

 How to Move Your WordPress Site to a New Host (In 4 Steps)

 For this tutorial, we’ll be using the Duplicator plugin.
 We think this is one of the best migration solutions as it’s simple, yet powerful.
-Moreover, the plugin has many positive reviews from happy users.
+Moreover, the A plugin is a software component that adds specific features and functionality to your WordPress website.
+Esse...
+More has many positive reviews from happy users.
 In addition to its migration features, Duplicator allows users to duplicate and back up sites.

 Before we start, we recommend creating a backup of your site, just in case something goes wrong.

 Step 1: Create a Copy of Your Site